 There are a couple of things in our favour when it comes to setting New Year goals as country music fans; whiskey contains zero carbs and line dancing to Luke Bryan is pretty much an aerobics class.
-But even country fans have room for a little improvement, so here’s to better in 2019…
+But even country fans have room for a little improvement, so here’s to doing better this year…

 1. SET A GIG BUDGET